 - 1. Satisfactory completion of the required master level academic courses. - 2.
 Overall GPA of 3.00. - 3.
 Good standing\. - 4.
-Grades of "B" or above in all core (foundation) courses.
+Grades of "B" or above in all courses required by the academic program.

 Students who take the exam must be registered during the session in which they schedule their examination.
-After successfully completing the Comprehensive Examination and completing all of the Master degree requirements, the students may apply to receive an M.S. degree.
+After successfully completing the Comprehensive Examination and completing all the master's degree requirements, the students may apply to receive an M.S. degree.